behavure/behavure-docs/src/content/docs/edge_iq/legal/privacy-policy.md

 8. Security Measures

 We take reasonable technical and organizational measures to safeguard Personal Data against loss, theft, and unauthorized access, disclosure, alteration, misuse, or destruction.
 However, no data transmission, software, or storage system can be guaranteed to be 100% secure.
-If you believe your Personal Data may no longer be secure (for example, if you suspect that the security of your account has been compromised), please notify us immediately at legal@edgeiq.com.
+If you believe your Personal Data may no longer be secure (for example, if you suspect that the security of your account has been compromised), please notify us immediately at legal@behavure.ai.

 If we become aware of a breach of our systems, we may notify you or others in accordance with applicable law and/or the terms of our contract with you.
 We may also communicate with you electronically regarding privacy and security issues related to the information collected through your interactions or use of Edge IQ Services.

 9. Children's Privacy

 We do not knowingly collect, process, store, or otherwise use the Personal Data of children under sixteen years of age, nor are children under sixteen permitted to use Edge IQ Services.
-If a User provides Personal Data of children to us or our services, the User must immediately contact us at legal@edgeiq.com.
+If a User provides Personal Data of children to us or our services, the User must immediately contact us at legal@behavure.ai.
 We will delete all such Personal Data from our services to the extent it is identifiable.
 If we become aware that we have received Personal Data of a child, we will notify affected Users and delete all Personal Data of the child from our services to the extent it is identifiable.

 10. Cross-Border Data Transfers